mjul/chromatical-playlist/README.md

-# Chromatographic Playlist
+# Chromatical Playlist

 Many years ago I heard about a moving picture about people in a record shop.
 Perhaps it was _High Fidelity_.
-For some reason I understood that one of the characters sorted his music albums chromatographically, so thought that was a novel idea.
+For some reason I understood that one of the characters sorted his music albums chromatically, so I thought that was a novel idea.
 I have since learned that this was not the case in that movie, but then again, why not?

-So here it is, a tool to sort your playlists chromotographically by album cover art.
+So here it is, a tool to sort your playlists chromatically by album cover art colour tone.

 ## Quick Start